 A summary of the significance for changes in domain scores across target groups and over time can be found in the following table (See Table 9).
-An analysis of the change in domain scores from baseline to the first year follow-up indicated that significant improvements in QoL were reported for all MO MFP participants on: Living Arrangement, Personal Care Needs, Respect and Dignity, Choice and Control, Community Integration & Inclusion and Satisfaction.
-Mood & Health Concerns was the only domain where MFP participants did not report significant improvement from Baseline assessment to the 12-month follow-up report.
+An analysis of the change in domain scores from baseline to the first-year follow-up indicated that significant improvements in QoL were reported for all MO MFP participants on: Satisfaction, Living Arrangement, Respect and Dignity, Choice and Control, Personal Care, and Satisfaction.
+Community Inclusion and Mood & Health Concerns were the only domains where MFP participants did not report significant improvement from Baseline assessment to the 12-month follow-up report.